jvfon/Blog/articles/tech/Shopify/6-MakeThemeDynamic.md

 ```
    {% assign descrition_list = block.settings.tier_description %}
 ```
-Every time the for loop goes over a block create the variable "description_list" and assign the block settings tier description wich is the string from:
+Every time the for loop goes over a block create the variable "description_list" and assign the block settings "tier description" which is the string from:
 ```
 <ul class="list-unstyled mt-3 mb-4">
    <li>10 users included</li>